 Apple’s strategy of making macOS upgrades free to download from the App Store means that many of us install a new version as soon as it’s available.
 Most of the time, that’s not a problem, but occasionally it can cause problems.
 Many of the bugs in a new OS version only become apparent after release, despite months of public beta testing.
 And it can take several weeks for them to be fixed.

-For the strongest security and latest features, find out whether you can upgrade to macOS Mojave, the latest version of macOS.
+For the strongest security and latest features, find out whether you can upgrade to macOS Catalina, the latest version of macOS.

 Add to that the fact that older versions of many apps simply stop working when the OS is upgraded, and others start having problems, and there are several reasons you might want to downgrade to an earlier version from macOS High Sierra.
 Here’s how to do it.